-b.
-Nov.
+Born Nov.
 7, 1911.
 Oliver lived at Kennewiek, Washington for many, many years.
 He had some kind of business there.
 Oliver died in 1992 of a heart attack.

-8. Ingaborg Marie (Belle J.) Akre
+8. Ingeborg Marie (Belle J.) Akre

 b.
 Sept.
 13, 1879 d.
 Feb.
-19, 1932 Belle is the eighth child of Johanes and Martha Akre.
-Her name is Ingaborg Marie but she was called Belle.
-The initial "J.", I'm sure, refers to the name Johanesdatter.
+19, 1932 Belle is the eighth child of John and Martha Akre.
+Her name is Ingeborg Marie but she was called Belle.
+The "J" after her name would be for Johnson, which was the family surname in the 1870 census.
 Belle was confirmed at Big Canoe Lutheran Church at 15 years of age on October 7, 1894.

 Belle was still a young girl in school when her oldest sister Ingar was married and would often write to Ingar to tell her about school and to ask about how she was getting along.
 This was in the middle and late 1880's.
-Bell married Martin Wassenberg and they moved to Wyoming where Martin worked in the oil fields.
-Bell and Martin had six children.
+On Jan.
+24, 1911 when she was age 31, Bell married Martin George Wassenberg at St. Olaf Lutheran Church near Turtle Lake, North Dakota.
+They homesteaded and farmed north of Mercer until about 1924 when they moved to Wyoming where Martin worked in the oil fields.